Countly/countly-sdk-web/plugin/ga_adapter/doc.md

 </script>
 ```

 That's all.
 Now you can track your app from your Countly instance too.
+You can check examples folder for an implementation example.